History of Extreme heat warning in Timeline

 Extreme heat warning

-An extreme heat warning is issued by the National Weather Service when the heat index is forecast to reach dangerous levels.
-Generally, this occurs when the heat index is expected to be at least 105°F (41°C) for over three hours daily for two consecutive days, or if it exceeds 115°F (46°C) at any time.
-The warning is typically issued within 12 hours of these criteria being met, signaling an imminent threat of heat-related illnesses and advising people to take precautions.
+An extreme heat warning is issued by the National Weather Service in the US when the heat index is forecast to reach critical levels.
+Generally, a warning is triggered when the heat index is at least 105°F (41°C) for over three hours a day for two consecutive days.
+A warning is also issued if the heat index exceeds 115°F (46°C) for any duration.
+These warnings alert the public to potentially dangerous heat conditions.

 On March 10, 2025, the National Weather Service updated the Excessive Heat Warning and Watch, renaming it to the Extreme Heat Warning and Watch.